On Dvoretzky's theorem for subspaces of $L_p$: Background material and auxiliary results

-The fundamental result of Lewis' from \cite{Lew} states that essentially the converse is true under a suitable change of density (see also \cite{SZ} for an alternative proof which extends to the whole range $0<p<\infty$ and arises as a solution of an optimization problem).
-The formulation we use here follows the exposition from \cite{LYZ}:
+Lewis' fundamental result from \cite{Lew}, states that the previous situation can always be realized for finite-dimensional subspaces of $L_p(\nu)$ after a suitable change of the density $\nu$ (see also \cite{SZ} for an alternative proof which extends to the whole range $0<p<\infty$ and arises as a solution of an optimization problem).
+The formulation we use here follows the exposition from \cite{LYZ}.